Shopping Cart

 & Raves

-Further excerpted reviews of Stewart Mineral Springs reposted from Yelp, TripAdvisor, and Google, including most recent.
-Interspersed with rambling commentary by Stu Ward, former 18-year SMS work-trader and volunteer assistant manager under Mary H., 1999-2002.
+Further excerpted reviews of Stewart Mineral Springs re-posted from Yelp, TripAdvisor, and Google.
+Including most recent re-posts.
+Interspersed with rambling commentary by former 18-year SMS work-trader and volunteer assistant manager under Mary H., 1999-2002.

 Suspect that many rave posters, had they visited pre-virus shutdown, would've felt like deleting or reversing more glowing reviews in a Texas heartbeat.

-Note: TripAdvisor in 8-2019 deleted all reviews going back more than a couple years when legal ownership had changed.
-Many older reviews, headlines, and excerpts are likely preserved here only now.
+Note: TripAdvisor in 8-2019 deleted all reviews going back more than a couple years shortly after legal ownership changed.
+Many older reviews, headlines, and excerpts are likely preserved here only.

 "I have LOVED this place for over 50 years!....but last time we were there the head lady there gave a weird vibe.
 She was short & belittling to the help, and phony nice with customers..."